Fitness Model Jen Selter Flaunts Insane Legs In Yoga Pants For New Beach Photo

 Jen Selter posted a hot new update to her Instagram feed, which she paired with a powerful caption about empowerment and self growth.
 On Monday, November 18, the American fitness model took to the popular social media platform to share a snapshot of herself posing on a beach while wearing workout clothes that highlight her fit physique.

 The model is squatting down in the sand with one leg bent in front of her at an angle that showcases her toned leg.
-The more wore a pair of white yoga pants that sit just above her bellybutton, hugging her lower body tightly.
+She wore a pair of white yoga pants that sit just above her bellybutton, hugging her lower body tightly.
 The leggings feature a detail on the back of the thigh, giving it an interesting touch.
-As she indicated via the tag paired to the photo, her pants from Alo Yoga, a brand she often promotes on her Instagram page.
+As she indicated via the tag paired to the photo, her pants were from Alo Yoga, a brand she often promotes on her Instagram page.

-Selter teamed her yoga pants with a white crop top sweater featuring long sleeves and a stitched-up details that give it an edgy and distressed effect.
-The top cuts short right below the chest, leaving her toned midsection exposed.
+Selter teamed her yoga pants with a white crop top sweater featuring long sleeves and stitched-up details that give it an edgy and distressed effect.
+The top cuts right below the chest, leaving her toned midsection exposed.
 The model completed her all-white look with a pair of sneakers.

 Selter has her side to the onlooker as she looks to the right to face the camera.
 She is shooting a fierce gaze with her lips slightly pursed in a sexy and defiant way.